HardisonCo/.github/international/nepal/np-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with np_Health systems in Nepal.
+This document outlines how HMS-LLM is integrated with np-health systems in Nepal.